Protected

 The products launched.
 It proved the internal design team could ship an end-to-end solution in a product market that wasn’t core to Georgia-Pacific’s business, on a very short timeline and budget.
 Selling direct-to-consumer was such a success that it was rolled out to all of GP’s core consumer brands.

-Unfortunately, Copper+Crane itself was retired — it couldn’t garner a wide enough audience to keep receiving company support.
+Copper+Crane itself was retired.
+It couldn’t garner a wide enough audience to keep receiving company support.
 I think the brand could have been more successful with a smaller initial product launch to build recognition first; the offerings were too vast at the onset, which made it hard to reach the target consumers.
 And launching as an explicit GP subsidiary could have opened more market penetration.